hasumedic/hasumedic.github.io/_posts/2016-02-23-classes-and-objects.md

 }
 {% endhighlight %}

-The type CardinalPoints is not actually necessary, but it's a good thing to add if type enforcing is needed in a function:
+The type CardinalPoint is not actually necessary, but it's a good thing to add if type enforcing is needed in a function:

 {% highlight scala %}
 def move(towards: CardinalPoint): Position = ???